SESaMo: Symmetry-Enforcing Stochastic Modulation for Normalizing Flows: Preliminaries

 \subsubsection{Constraints on Canonicalization}

 In order to enforce equivariance via canonicalization, two constraints must be met: first the prior distribution $q_0$ must be \textit{invariant} under any symmetry transformation $T_i$~\cite{pmlr-v119-kohler20a}, i.e., $q_0(\bfz) = q_0(T_i \bfz)$.
-Second, $g_{\bftheta}$ should not map samples \textit{outside} of the canonical cell, i.e., $g_{\bftheta}(C_{\bfT,z}\,\bfz)\in\Omega$.
+Second, $g_{\bftheta}$ should not map samples \textit{outside} of the canonical cell, i.e., $\tilde \bfz_c = g_{\bftheta}(C_{\bfT,z}\,\bfz)\in\Omega$.
 While the former constraint can be readily verified, the latter may not hold for any general NF.
 We enforce this latter constraint by introducing a regularization term

-where $\lambda(\bfx)$ is a \textit{penalty function} being zero for a general input $\bfx$ at the boundary $\partial \Omega$ of the canonical cell $\Omega$, negative for $\bfx\in \Omega$, and positive for $\bfx \notin \Omega$.
-The Heaviside step function $\Theta(\cdot)$ ensures that the penalty term is zero for $\bfx \in \Omega$, while the sigmoid function $\sigma(\cdot)$ ensures that the penalty function has a gradient pointing toward the canonical cell $\Omega$.
+where $\lambda(\tilde \bfz_c)$ is a \textit{penalty function} being zero for a general input $\tilde \bfz_c$ at the boundary $\partial \Omega$ of the canonical cell $\Omega$, negative for $\tilde \bfz_c\in \Omega$, and positive for $\tilde \bfz_c \notin \Omega$.
+The Heaviside step function $\Theta(\cdot)$ ensures that the penalty term is zero for $\tilde \bfz_c \in \Omega$, while the sigmoid function $\sigma(\cdot)$ ensures that the penalty function has a gradient pointing toward the canonical cell $\Omega$.
 The hyperparameters $A,B\in\mathbb{R}$ are used to scale the amplitude and the gradient of the function, respectively.
+While $A$ needs to match at least the order of magnitude of the loss function, $B$ must be chosen sufficiently small to ensure non-vanishing gradients for $\tilde \bfz_c \notin \Omega$.
 This regularization term is added to~\Cref{eq:kldiv} during the training of a NF.
 We provide further details about the penalty term in App.~\ref{app:pentaly}.